-All visiting individuals, except casual visitors, who are at OHSU without an official appointment or are acting on behalf of OHSU in any capacity, are considered escorted or unescorted visitors.
-Examples include: visiting scientists, visiting clinicians, visiting consultants, invited students and guests, and others.
+All visiting individuals, except those who meet the OHSU escorted visitor policy criteria, who are at OHSU without an official appointment or are acting on behalf of OHSU in any capacity, are considered escorted or unescorted visitors.
+Examples include: visiting scientists, visiting scholars, visiting clinicians, visiting consultants, invited students and guests, and others.

 Volunteers are individuals who are donating their time for either altruistic reasons, or to gain specific experiences at OHSU.

 Casual visitors are individuals such as applicants, or visitors of patients.

 Not all Visitors and Volunteers are registered with the Office of Visitors and Volunteers (OVV) - some exceptions include: Affiliate faculty, MD or RN students on clinical rotation/practicum.